ericnickus/ericnickus/README.md

 ### :hammer_and_wrench: Languages and Tools :

 About Me :
-- :telescope: I’m working as a blockchain developer and contributing to frontend and backend for full stack web applications.
+- :telescope: I’m working on blockchain developer and web 3 and developing, maintaining, fixing problems on and contributing to frontend and backend for full stack web applications.

-- :seedling: I am learning and working with Ethereum smart contracts and other blockchain technology.
+- :seedling: I am working with Ethereum smart contracts and other blockchain technology such as EOSIO smart contracts.

 - :👯 I’m looking to collaborate on cool hackathon ideas or blockchain projects or startups utilizing blockchain technology.